General information on collaboration

 Cooperation is on 3 themes

-The employees of the Bogoliubov Laboratory of Theoretical Physics exchange visits with KFKI employees on theme: Theory of elementary particles.
+The employees of the Bogoliubov Laboratory of Theoretical Physics exchange visits with KFKI employees on the theme: Theory of elementary particles.
 Leaders: D.I.
 Kazakov and O.V.
 Teriaev.
 There is also collaborative work on a theme: Nuclear structure and Dynamics of relativistic nuclei.
 Hungarian experts are invited for a participation in “Dubna International School of Modern Theoretical Physics (DIAS-TH)”.
 Leaders: A.S.
 Sorin and V.V.
 Voronov.

 - Research Institute of Particle Physics and Nuclear Physics HAS (KFKI RMKI, Budapest), 11 themes